srlinuxeurope/DCFPartnerHackathon/README.md

 client11:~$ /traffic.sh -a stop -d all.grt
-stopping traffic to client01.grt stopping traffic to client02.grt stopping traffic to client03.grt stopping traffic to client04.grt stopping traffic to client12.grt stopping traffic to client13.grt stopping traffic to client21.grt
+stopping traffic to client01.grt stopping traffic to client02.grt stopping traffic to client12.grt stopping traffic to client13.grt stopping traffic to client21.grt